adelrioj/pennylane-challenge/README.md

 ACs:
 The user should be able to write a list of ingredients they have at home in the input text box.
 When requested, the user should be able to see a recipe that they can make with the selected ingredients.
+The recipes should contain all the ingredients the user has selected.
-The UI should implement the UI mockup provided above.
+The UI should implement the UI mockup provided above (it should be more detailed based on the mockups).

 ## Comments, assumptions, and future work
 - I used Postgres as the DB as it was provided by default by fly.io.